CarVac/MeleeConchRuleset/ruleset.md

 If TOs are unable to determine that a controller is in full compliance, that controller may be banned at the TOs' sole discretion.
 If a game or match cannot be played out in full due to a controller malfunction which cannot be fixed in a timely manner, and the player using the controller does not have a replacement controller readily available, the player may be disqualified at the sole discretion of TOs.

-All controllers or components for controllers that are not either Nintendo-made or officially licensed Gamecube Controllers must have non-obfuscated source code made available for inspection on request by any party, even if with a proprietary license that does not permit redistribution or modification.
-(This means that anyone gets to see the code and check for compliance, but some makers are hesitant to share for *mysterious* reasons)
+All controllers or components for controllers that are not either Nintendo-made or officially licensed Gamecube Controllers must have non-obfuscated source code for all core functionality pertaining to inputs, Gamecube communication output, and everything in between made available for inspection on request by any party, even if with a proprietary license that does not permit redistribution or modification.
+Non-core controller features that makers wish to remain closed-source must be cleanly isolated from the rest of the code so as to make it impossible to interfere with the core controller function.
+(This means that anyone gets to see the code and check for compliance)

 If requested by a TO or an opponent, players utilizing a reprogrammable controller must declare the firmware they are using.
 (This can be used later when inspecting controller inputs from replays)